-\begin{itemize} \item Inspired by Blackbody radiation theory, radiated spectra from macro view is continues, from micro view is quantized.
-So mathematical method is FDM, its physical basis is quantization (discretization). \item When we design a realizable PAI systems based on SLS architecture, it is mandatory that at least one sub-system should be real part, instead of two virtual sub-system.
-The real part sub-systems is consist of some components which can implement optical computation, say with materials of nonlinear optical medium. \item Our developed nonlinear to quasi-linear PDEs approximated method makes NPDEs to be solvable.
-Quasi-linear approximation is reasonable because it has physical basis.
-According to special relativity theory, there is no possibility of superluminal velocity.
-So information propagation in a PAI systems has a limited speed, it cannot faster than light. \item Strictly speaking, there is no absolute simultaneous computing convolution and activation / pooling operation in a PAI systems because of physics law restriction.
-So in a PAI systems, asynchronous computing is real case, time delay should be taken into account when solving NPDEs.
-Both asynchronous and time delay should be considered when we design a realizable PAI systems. \item In physical world, causality is related to time, because ``causes'' can't happen after the ``consequences''.
+\begin{itemize} \item Inspired by Blackbody radiation theory, radiated spectra is continuous from macro view, and is quantification from micro view.
+Therefore, while the mathematical method is FDM, its physical basis is quantization (discretization). \item When realizable PAI systems are designed based on the SLS architecture, it is mandatory that at least one sub-system should be a real part, instead of two virtual sub-systems.
+The real part sub-system consists of some components which can implement optical computation, e.g., with materials of nonlinear optical medium. \item The approximated method for our developed nonlinear to quasi-linear PDEs makes NPDEs solvable.
+Quasi-linear approximation is reasonable because it is well founded physically.
+According to the special relativity theory, there is no possibility of superluminal velocity.
+Consequently, information propagation in a PAI system has a limited speed that is slower than light. \item Strictly speaking, there are no absolute simultaneous computing convolution and activation/pooling operation in a PAI system as limited by the physics law.
+Hence, in a PAI system, asynchronous computing is real case, and time delay should be taken into account when solving NPDEs.
+Both asynchronous and time delay should be considered when we design a realizable PAI system. \item In the physical world, causality is related to time, because ``causes'' cannot happen after the ``consequences''.
 If we believe that the arrow of time is unidirectional, the NPDEs with time variable will allow us to predict the future behavior of a PAI system.
-It also allows us to gain insight in a PAI system, and develop an interpretable NN for causal inference. \end{itemize}
+It also allows us to gain insight in a PAI system, and develop an interpretable DNN for causal inference. \end{itemize}